perfectdarkmode1/perfectdarkmode1.github.io/content/booknotes/The_Blog_Startup.md

 ---

-They have a business model.
-They have their core or brand that is responsible for attracting people to them.
+Have a business model.

+Have core core or brand that is responsible for attracting people to you.
-are two ways to approach blogging when

-you’re starting out

-**content first or offer first**
+Two approaches to a new blog: **content first or offer first**.

-In **Method 1**, you start with no product or service and create content to attract, grow, and nurture your audience

-Your blog serves as a content hub

-to get people in the door
+With **content first**, you start with no product or service and create content to attract, grow, and nurture your audience.
+Your blog serves as a content hub to get people in the door.

-ou get permission to be in touch with them via email.
+You get permission to be in touch with them via email.

 You find out what type of content makes your audience tick

-Once you start attracting an audience, you promote your own digital or affiliate products or offer the services that are most aligned with their needs and your skill set or expertise
+Once you start attracting an audience, you promote your own digital or affiliate products or offer the services that are most aligned with their needs and your skill set or expertise.

 In **Method 2**, you have existing products and